Eta Cohen: Career as an author

 Cohen's first book, Miss Cohen's tutorial for beginners, was published by Paxtons in 1940, and a second, The Eta Cohen Violin Method, in 1941.
 One of the world's best-selling series of instrument tutor books, the sixth edition of The Eta Cohen Violin Method was published in 2012 by Novello & Co.
+It was therefore in print continuously for 71 years during the author’s lifetime - this may be a world record.

 Her method was based around the idea of teaching the violin incrementally, covering one new idea at a time.
 Breaking down difficult technical tasks and reconstructing them in easy stages continues to be a hallmark of the method book series.`James Murphy, is quoted as describing her as "the Delia Smith of violin methods", such is the comprehensive yet accessible nature of her teaching methods.

 During her 70-year educational career she lectured in Australia, United States and Europe and published articles about string teaching and playing in leading journals.

 As a performing violinist, she was a prominent member of the Leeds musical community.
 Her pupils frequently gave concerts and a large number of them have enjoyed successful musical careers.
 Her list of notable students includes London Sinfonietta manager Michael Vyner, James Murphy, director of the Southbank Sinfonia, violinist and El Sistema adviser Marshall Marcus, Munich Philharmonic concertmaster Julian Shevlin, Hallé concertmaster Lyn Fletcher, Principal Viola of the Philharmonia Orchestra Vicci Wardman, and composer Philip Wilby.